John Diggle (Arrowverse): Working with the Hood

-In season 1, John Diggle was introduced as a former United States Army Special Forces soldier, honorably discharged with the rank of master sergeant in the pilot episode.
+In season 1, John Diggle was introduced as a former United States Army Ranger and United States Army Special Forces soldier, honorably discharged at the rank of Master Sergeant in the pilot episode.
 He is hired as the bodyguard of billionaire Oliver Queen by his mother, Moira and later becomes his confidant in his mission to save Starling City.
 Diggle tries to help Oliver balance his normal life and vigilante life, and occasionally helps him in the field.
 Diggle provides Oliver with medical assistance, limiting his need for hospital treatment.
 Already a skilled fighter, Diggle receives additional training from Oliver.
 Diggle has a grudge against Floyd Lawton / Deadshot who allegedly killed his brother, Andy.
 Diggle dates his brother's widow, Carly, and is a father figure to her son, Andrew "A.J.", during this season.

 Joining the Suicide Squad

 In season two Diggle and Felicity Smoak continue to help Oliver with his crusade and Diggle continues to be Oliver's adviser and field partner, along with Sara Lance and Roy Harper.
 Diggle has a relationship with his ex-wife Lyla Michaels, is an unofficial member of A.R.G.U.S., and a member of the Suicide Squad under the codename "Freelancer".
 He also develops an uneasy alliance with Amanda Waller who occasionally asks him for field assistance with A.R.G.U.S. missions.
 In the season finale, it is revealed that Lyla is pregnant with Diggle's child.